simple Zen investing things (update 16.02.2021)

 Be nice to people, eat well, get some exercise, and spend less than you make.

 Dan P. Egan: "Water, food, shelter, clothes and a bed.
 Those are all really important things.
 Without them, you’d be pretty miserable."

 DISCLAIMER (sorry): Complete losses possible with any strategy.
-This content is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.
-Nothing contained in this piece constitutes a solicitation, recommendation, endorsement, or offer by me.
+You should not construe any information or material as legal, tax, investment, financial, or other advice.
+Nothing contained in this piece constitutes solicitation, recommendation, endorsement.

 Burton G. Malkiel: A Random Walk Down Wall Street

 Burton Malkiel: created the concept of passive index investing to our advantage.

 -to have emergency funds available anytime for several months (6-12 mo)

 -to NEVER invest into the following (rationale: too risky and/or fees too high and/or too inefficient), take care: